 With each passing year, more and more universities are offering entire degrees online.
-But it still isn’t the norm.
-Therefore, for the purposes of this article, it was decided that a university or college could be considered an online school if offering ten or more distinct programs.
+While it’s still not the norm, it is becoming more common every year.
+Therefore, for the purposes of this article, we determined that a university or college could be considered an online school if it offers ten or more distinct programs.

 The emphasis here is on distinct programs.
 A school might offer 10 different types of a bachelor’s in Business Administration degrees, but for the purposes of this list, that would still only be considered one degree.
 Included in the list below are 15 schools, ranked according to their affordability, that all offer more than 10 fully online programs.
 All of the schools on this list are regionally accredited as well (because lack of regional accreditation produce degrees of little real world value).

 The tuition information for this article was taken from the National Center for Education Statistics College Navigator.
 For schools utilizing different rates for residents and non-residents, the higher of the two was used.
 The price is solely the annual tuition cost, and does not include the cost of books or other expenses.

 Note: The number of programs shown is based on the available online undergraduate degree programs available at each school.
 Many of the schools listed also have online minors, associate, master’s, certificate, and doctoral programs.
 All tuition numbers listed below are accurate as of November 2021.
 Please refer to the college’s official website for the most up-to-date tuition and fees.

 |University of Minnesota–Crookston||16||$12,014|

 |Thomas Edison State University||35||$9,278|

 |Granite State College||22||$9,015|